MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-init-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the level of logging.

 You can specify `loglevel` here in the task, or you can specify it in a pipeline variable named `advancedsecurity.codeql.loglevel`.
-If both are set, the value specified in the task takes precedence, unless the default value `_` is specified.
+If both are set, the value specified in the task takes precedence, unless the default value `_` for `loglevel` in the task is specified.
 If `_` is specified, the value from `advancedsecurity.codeql.loglevel` is used if available.
 <!-- :::editable-content-end::: -->
 <br>